Zhigang He and Thomas L. Schwarz

 Background and Aim

 Rodents are extensively used to study nerve injury.
 The mouse spinal cord injury model, widely used in nerve injury research, is extremely debilitating.
 In vivo studies have allowed major advancements in the comprehension of the incapacity of adult central nervous system axons to regenerate.
 Notably, in vivo studies have shown that axonal regeneration after nerve injury was possible in adult mice if PTEN or SOCS3 were deleted in knock-out mice (1,2,3).
-In order to test the hypothesis that would decipher the mechanism by which PTEN/SOCS3 deletion induces axonal regeneration, an in vitro system allowing straightforward manipulation and analysis is required.
-We propose to use microfluidic chambers (4) to mimic nerve injury and regeneration in vitro.
-This method permits (i) to injure axons without affecting the cell body, (ii) an easy manipulation of neuron cell bodies or axons specifically, and (iii) a single axonal analysis.
-In the present project, the method will be further evaluated in order to prove its suitability as a replacement method for specific in vivo studies.
+However, studying in vivo mechanistic adaptation at the cellular level remains challenging.
+Axonal transport is an important cellular mechanisms evidenced by the numerous neurodegenerative diseases that have been related to an axonal transport impairment.
+Improving axonal transport in the injured and diseased central nervous system has been proposed as a promising strategy to improve neuronal repair.
+However, the contribution of each cargo to the repair mechanism is unknown.
+Because the transport of specific cargos after axonal insult has not been examined systematically in a model of enhanced regenerative capacity, it is unknown whether the transport of all cargos would be modulated equally in injured central nervous system neurons.
+In order to test the transport adaptation of cellular cargos during axonal regeneration, an in vitro system allowing straightforward manipulation and analysis is required.
+We used microfluidic chambers (4) to mimic nerve injury and regeneration in vitro.
+This method allowed us to (i) injure axons without affecting the cell body, (ii) manipulate neuron cell bodies and axons specifically, and (iii) analyze axonal transport during axonal regeneration at a single axon resolution.

 Method and Results